38 Best Pop Up Design and Copy Examples For Your Inspiration

-Of course, you can just cross the missing items in the list so that visitors won’t click it.
+Of course, you can just cross the missing items in the list so that users won’t click it.
 But in such a way, you lose the opportunity to communicate with potential customers.
 What if they are ready to consider an alternative pair of sneakers?
-To save their time, offer similar in-stock options in a pop up window.
+To save their time, offer similar in-stock options in a pop-up window.

-#14 Generate some heat for the website visitors via customers activity pop up notifications like Cosmetic Capital does
+#14 Generate some heat for the website guests via customers activity pop-up notifications like Cosmetic Capital does

 If the visitor stays on the product card or sale landing (hesitates about a purchase) for more than two minutes, it is good to notify somebody that somebody has purchased it right now.

 Pro Tip: It looks suspicious when such messages pop up in precisely one minute.
 The pop up timing should be different.
-For example, 1st pop up after two minutes visitor is on a website, 2nd ─ after three minutes, 3rd after 30 sec, and so on.
+Say, 1st pop up after two minutes visitor is on a website, 2nd ─ after three minutes, 3rd after 30 sec, and so on.

 Review of the best pop up ideas from SaaS

-To engage visitors to register in the service, try a demo, subscribe to the newsletter — there are so many examples of how services use pop ups.
-Let’s analyze the best of them.
+To engage users to register in the service, try a demo, subscribe to the newsletter — there are so many examples of how services use pop ups.
+Let’s analyze the best of the templates.

-If you need to go deeper into lead qualification and get more information about every visitor (to offer the best deal for them) — launch the whole series of pop ups.
+If you need to go deeper into lead qualification and get more information about everyone visiting your site (to offer the best deal for them) — launch the whole series of pop ups.
 Just like KlientBoost — a performance marketing agency did.

 Don’t like so many windows?
-Try a list of options pop up format.
+Try a list of options pop-up format.

-This is how Circles.life ─ a digital telco service asks its visitors: what they didn’t like when leaving the website.
+This is how Circles.life ─ a digital telco service asks its guests: what they didn’t like when leaving the website.

 In such a feedback pop up, you can also ask what they are looking for, what professional sphere (or type of company) they belong to, etc.